aashish-shirgave/ExpOS/README.md

 * Run an init program in user mode from the OS startup code.

 In this stage we learned how to setup paging table for process.

+Make sure you enable bebuger and disable timer interrupt ./xsm --debug --timer 0 (run using this command)
+See the content of R1 register.
+(R1 will contain square of numbers) Use r to see content of register int bebug mode.
+Use c to continue untile next breakpoint.

 </p>